sagemath/trac_to_gh/Issue 6410.md

 # Issue 6410: optimize creation of diagonal matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6410

 Original creator: was